microchip-pic-avr-examples/avr128da48-adc-ac-voltage-measurement-mplab/README.md

 <p align="center">
   <img width=auto height=auto src="images/MCC-Icon.png">
-  <br>Fig 12: MCC symbol on MPLAB X IDE<br>
+  <br>Fig. 12: MCC symbol on MPLAB X IDE<br>
 </p>

-9. Add ADC, VREF, USART and RTC peripherals to the project .
+9. Add ADC,  V<sub>REF</sub>, USART and RTC peripherals to the project .
-* 	Click on Resource Management[MCC], located on top side of the window.
+* 	Click the Resource Management [MCC], located on top side of the window.
-* 	To add peripherals to the project, select ADC, VREF, RTC, USART under Device Resources---> under Drivers, by clicking on (+) button as shown in Fig 13.
+* 	To add peripherals to the project, select the ADC, V<sub>REF</sub>, RTC, USART, and open the **Drivers** tree from **Device Resources**.
+Then, click the (+)button as shown in the image below.
-* 	All selected peripherals should be in Project Resources.
+* 	All the selected peripherals must be in Project Resources.

 <p align="center">
   <img width=auto height=auto src="images/peripheral-list.png">
-  <br>Fig 13: Add peripherals in Project Resources<br>
+  <br>Fig. 13: Add peripherals in Project Resources<br>
 </p>

 ### 10. System module configuration:
 * In Project Resources tab, Select CLKCTRL (Under System) and Select Easy View.
-* The Internal Oscillator option is selected as a clock source and by default 4 MHz system clock is selected as Oscillator frequency as shown in Fig 14.
+* The Internal Oscillator option is selected as a clock source and by default 4 MHz system clock is selected as Oscillator frequency as shown in Fig. 14.

 <p align="center">
   <img width=auto height=auto src="images/systemModule.png">
-  <br>Fig 14: System module configuration window <br>
+  <br>Fig. 14: System module configuration window <br>
 </p>

 ### 11. USART configuration:
-* USART 1 peripheral is used to transmit the measured AC voltage onto the terminal window.
-Configure the USART1 peripheral by following the steps as shown in the Fig 15.
+* USART1 peripheral is used to transmit the measured AC voltage to the terminal window.
+Configure the USART1 peripheral by following the steps, as shown in Fig. 15.
-* In Project Resources tab, Select USART 1 (under Drivers--->UART) and Select Easy View.
+* In the **Project Resources** tab, select USART1 by clicking Drivers and UART, then select **Easy View**.
 * Enable the Printf support option, which allows to print a sequence of characters.
 * Set the Baud Rate to 9600.

 <p align="center">
   <img width=auto height=auto src="images/usart.png">
-  <br>Fig 15: USART configuration window <br>
+  <br>Fig. 15: USART configuration window <br>
 </p>

 ### 12. RTC configuration:
-* RTC is configured in PIT (Periodic Interrupt Timer) mode, which generates a periodic interrupt after every 500 microseconds .
-The periodic interrupt is used as a trigger for the ADC to start differential conversion .
-Configure the RTC peripheral by following the steps as shown in the Fig 16.
+* RTC is configured in PIT (Periodic Interrupt Timer) mode, which generates a periodic interrupt after every 500 μs.
+The periodic interrupt is used as a trigger for the ADC to start differential conversion .Configure the RTC peripheral by following the steps as shown in the Fig. 16.
-* In Project Resources tab, Select RTC (under Drivers--->Timer--->RTC) and Select Easy View.
+* In the **Project Resources** tab, select RTC, click Drivers, Timer, and RTC, then select **Easy View**.
-* Select the Internal 32.768KHz oscillator option from the dropdown menu against the RTC Clock Source Selection field, which uses 32.768 kHz oscillator as a clock source for the PIT.
+* Select the Internal 32.768 KHz oscillator option from the dropdown menu against the RTC Clock Source Selection field, which uses 32.768 KHz oscillator as a clock source for the PIT.
 * Enable the PITEN Enable option to enable the periodic interrupt timer mode.
-* Select the period RTC Clock Cycles 16 option from the drop-down menu against the Period Selection field which generates 500 microsec delay.
+* Select the period RTC Clock Cycles 16 option from the dropdown menu against the Period Selection field which generates 500 μs delay.
 * Enable the Periodic Interrupt Enable option to generate periodic interrupt after specified delay.

 <p align="center">
   <img width=auto height=auto src="images/rtc.png">
-  <br>Fig 16: RTC configuration window <br>
+  <br>Fig. 16: RTC configuration window <br>
 </p>

-### 13. VREF configuration :
+### 13. V<sub>REF</sub> configuration :
-* VREF is configured to provide reference voltage for ADC peripheral.
-Configure the VREF peripheral by following the steps as shown in the Fig 17.
+* V<sub>REF</sub> is configured to provide reference voltage for ADC peripheral.
+Configure the V<sub>REF</sub> peripheral by following the steps as shown in the Fig. 17.
-* In Project Resources tab, Select VREF (under Drivers) and Select Easy View.
+* In **Project Resources** tab, click V<sub>REF</sub> and select **Easy View**.
 * Enable the Enable Force ADC Voltage Reference option to enable the reference voltage for ADC peripheral.
-* Select the reference voltage VDD as reference from the drop-down menu against the ADC Voltage Reference Source.
+* Select the reference voltage V<sub>DD</sub> as reference from the drop-down menu against the ADC Voltage Reference Source.

 <p align="center">
   <img width=auto height=auto src="images/vref.png">
-  <br>Fig 17: VREF configuration window <br>
+  <br>Fig. 17: VREF configuration window <br>
 </p>

 ### 14. Global Interrupt configuration:
 * To generate any interrupt like periodic interrupt, it is required to enable the Global Interrupt Enable.
-* In Project Resources tab, Select Interrupt Manager (under System)---> Select Easy View.
+* In the **Project Resources** tab, select Interrupt Manager, and from the System tree select Easy View.
-* Check the Global Interrupt Enable option which enables global interrupt as shown in Fig 18.
+* Check the Global Interrupt Enable option which enables global interrupt, as shown in Fig. 18.

 <p align="center">
   <img width=auto height=auto src="images/globalinterrupt.png">
-  <br>Fig 18: Global Interrupt configuration window <br>
+  <br>Fig. 18: Global Interrupt configuration window <br>
 </p>

 ### 15. ADC configuration:
-* ADC is configured in differential mode and it is used to measure the ac voltage of the input signal.
-Configure the ADC peripheral by following the steps as shown in Fig 19.
+* ADC is configured in Differential mode and it is used to measure the AC voltage of the input signal.
+Configure the ADC peripheral by following the steps, as shown in Fig. 19.
-* In Project Resources tab, Select ADC0 (under Drivers)---> Select Easy View.
+* In the **Project Resources** tab, select ADC0, then click on Drivers and select Easy View.
-* Configure ADC in differential mode by enabling the Differential Mode Conversion field.
+* Configure ADC in Differential mode by enabling the Differential Mode Conversion field.
-* Enable ADC option, which enables the ADC.
+* Enable the ADC option, to enable the ADC.
-* Set the ADC sampling frequency to 125KHz.
+* Set the ADC sampling frequency to 125 KHz.
 * Enable the RESRDY: Result Ready Interrupt Enable option, which enables the ADC result ready interrupt.

 <p align="center">
   <img width=auto height=auto src="images/adc.png">
-  <br>Fig 19: ADC configuration window <br>
+  <br>Fig. 19: ADC configuration window <br>
 </p>

 ### 16. Pin manager configuration:
-* Configure I/O pin PD6 as input to the positive channel of the differential ADC, where step downed voltage with offset addition is fed as input to this positive channel .
+* Configure the I/O pin PD6 as an input for the differential ADC positive channel, then the step down voltage and the offset addition are fed as an input to the positive channel.
-* Configure I/O pin PD7 as input to the negative channel of the differential ADC, where reference voltage is fed as input to this negative channel.
+* Configure the I/O pin PD7 as an input for the differential ADC negative channel, then the reference voltage will be fed as an input to the negative channel.

 <p align="center">
   <img width=auto height=auto src="images/pinmodule.png">
-  <br>Fig 20: Pin manager configuration window<br>
+  <br>Fig. 20: Pin manager configuration window<br>
 </p>